Kristina01111000/Drws_site/README.md

-Make a copy of the patreon picture + blurb and add it to the lessons on GH write a blurb for lesson 6 and email it to Dr. W so he can edit it See if PMP can show the start date of the users if they aren’t paying
+Make a copy of the patreon picture + blurb and add it to the lessons on GH write a blurb for lesson 6 and email it to Dr. W so he can edit it See if PMP can show the start date of the users if they aren’t paying make chats for all of the quizzes 6 - 9